 I use homemade blue cheese dressing as the “sauce” on top.
 I’ve seen other similar recipes online that don’t really have any type of sauce, and I always feel this yields really dry shells, even with a sprinkle of cheese on top.

 The creamy sauce that results from a combination of the dressing and shredded mozzarella is true perfection with the al dente shells and spicy, but luscious filling.

 A bit of crunch from the chopped celery is the final touch to these excellent crowd-pleasing stuffed shells.

 Serve them as an appetizer/snack at your next game night or sporting event, or enjoy them for dinner with a crisp salad on the side.
 Either way, they are definitely an easy-to-prepare rendition of my beloved Buffalo chicken.

 Buffalo Chicken Stuffed Shells

-2 cups shredded cooked chicken breast (I used leftover rotisserie chicken meat)
+- 2 cups shredded cooked chicken breast (you can use leftover rotisserie chicken meat if you'd like)